 - 2.2.41.1.11 Self-reactive substances are classified into seven types according to the degree of danger they present.
 The types of self-reactive substances range from type A, which is not accepted for carriage in the packaging in which it is tested, to type G, which is not subject to the provisions for self-reactive substances of Class 4.1.
 The classification of types B to F is directly related to the maximum quantity allowed in one packaging.
-The principles to be applied for classification as well as the applicable classification procedures, test methods and criteria and an example of a suitable test report are given in Part II of the Manual of Tests and Criteria. - 2.2.41.1.12 Substances which have already been classified and assigned to the appropriate collective entry are listed in 2.2.41.4 together with the applicable UN number, packing method and, where appropriate, control and emergency temperatures.
+The principles to be applied for classification as well as the applicable classification procedures, test methods and criteria and an example of a suitable test report are given in Part II of the Manual of Tests and Criteria. - 2.2.41.1.12 Self-reactive substances which have already been classified and are already permitted for carriage in packagings are listed in 2.2.41.4, those already permitted for carriage in IBCs are listed in 4.1.4.2, packing instruction IBC520 and those already permitted for carriage in tanks according to Chapter 4.2 are listed in 4.2.5.2, portable tank instruction T23.
+Each permitted substance listed is assigned to a generic entry of Table A of Chapter 3.2 (UN Nos.
+3221 to 3240), and appropriate subsidiary risks and remarks providing relevant transport information are given.